 The Caregiver Role & Cancer Treatment

 As a caregiver, you may feel like you need to “take charge.”
 But keep in mind that it is your loved one who is in charge.
 In fact, many people with cancer prefer to do most of the talking with their medical team.
 If you ask all of the questions, you may make your loved one feel like they are losing control, or having it taken away from them.
-Also, try not to talk to the doctor in a way that makes your loved one feel left out of the conversation or as if he or she isn’t in the room.
-It may be helpful to talk with your loved one before you see the doctor about when, or if, he or she wants you to speak with the health care team or take the lead.
+Also, try not to talk to the doctor in a way that makes your loved one feel left out of the conversation or as if they aren’t in the room.
+It may be helpful to talk with your loved one before you see the doctor about when, or if, they want you to speak with the healthcare team or take the lead.

 Finding the Right Doctor

-Your loved one will need to see an oncologist—a doctor who specializes in treating cancer.
+Your loved one will need to see an oncologist — a doctor who specializes in treating cancer.
 Depending on the type of insurance plan you have, you may have a number of options.
-How to narrow this down?
+How can you narrow this down?
 Consider contacting a local cancer support group and asking which doctors they recommend.
 Ask people you know for referrals.

 Key Questions for the Doctor